tenidaniels/NBADataLakeT/README.md

-In the Search Bar, type S3 and click blue hyper link name You should see 2 General purpose bucket named "Sports-analytics-data-lake" When you click the bucket name you will see 3 objects are in the bucket Click on raw-data and you will see it contains "nba_sample_data.json" Click the file name and at the top you will see the option to Open the file The contents should look like this:
+In the Search Bar, type S3 and click blue hyper link name You should see 2 General purpose bucket named "Sports-analytics-data-lake" When you click the bucket name you will see 3 objects are in the bucket Click on raw-data and you will see it contains "nba_player_data.json" Click the file name and at the top you will see the option to Open the file

-[
-    {"player": "LeBron James", "team": "Lakers", "points": 30}, {"player": "Stephen Curry", "team": "Warriors", "points": 40}
-]
+You'll see a long string of various NBA data